camptocamp/creds-unsealer/README.md

   -m, --manpage                  Output manpage.
   -b, --backend=                 Backend to use. (default: pass) [$CREDS_BACKEND] -p, --providers=               Providers to use. (default: ovh) [$CREDS_PROVIDERS]
+      --output-key-prefix=       String to prepend to key of the secret

 Pass backend options:
       --backend-pass-path=       Path to password-store. [$CREDS_BACKEND_PASS_PATH]